amaisano/ha-bash-listener/README.md

   - Custom template entity with attributes for each entity's state (for initial status)
 - `brew install websocat`
 - `brew install jq`
+- `brew install wget`
+- Optional: BetterTouchTool (currently the only controller/handler)

 ## ENVVARS

 - BEARER="the long lived auth token generated in your User settings in HA"
 - REST_API="full url to your server/api/states"
-- WSS_API="full url to your server/api/websocket"
+- WS_API="full url to your server/api/websocket"